gitbls/sdm/QuickStart.md

 If you want to build an SD Card for another Pi, you only need redo the `sdm --burn` command, specifying the new host.

+### See sdm in action!

+Watch a short video discussing sdm with video segments showing it in action [here](https://youtu.be/CpntmXK2wpA)